partheseas/gardens/Readme.md

 When setting a stream other than the default, the `outputType` is always set to text to keep things simple.
 If you want colors, be sure to set this option correctly.

-### log, info, success, warn, and warning
+### log, info, success, warn, warning, and fail
 These methods all just dump the arguments given out to the console like you would expect.
-The output is prefixed with the garden name and output type. (log or warning)
+The output is prefixed with the scope name and output type. (log, warning, etc.)
 ```JavaScript
 // These are all for general logging
 garden.log( 'message' )